tloen/tloen.github.io/assets/pages/about.md

 My interests include:

 - Technological progress
+- The nature of knowledge; its acquisition and dissemination
 - Philosophies of history and politics
 - Scale and the limits of growth
 - Machine learning, supervised or otherwise

-Generally speaking, I am an infrequent writer.
 Most public writing is vain, misguided, or both.
-I do not pretend mine is an exception.
+I do not pretend mine is an exception;
+I try my best to be an infrequent writer, but I often fail.

-I study math, computer science, and old books at Stanford.
+I studied mathetmatics at Stanford.

 I've previously worked at Google, Palantir, and a few startups.
 I'm currently working on something good.